AMoreaux/Sketch-Icons/README.md

 📣 <a href="https://blog.prototypr.io/introducing-sketch-icons-2074d9dc9ed2" target="_blank">Read our Medium article to use Sketch Icons efficiently</a>

+⚠️ If you have some troubles with Sketch Icons, here are some recommendations:
+- Sketch Icons is not compatible with MacOS El Capitan
+- It seems that Sketch Focus plugin is preventing Sketch Icons from working properly, so please disable it

 ## Features

 Since the arrival of nested symbols and Sketch libraries, our worfklow has been incredibly improved.